-Welcome to DNA Testing Update, my occasional web journal that keeps you up-to-date with what's new at DNA Testing Adviser.
+Welcome to DNA Testing Update, my blog that keeps you up-to-date with what's new at DNA Testing Adviser.
 I’ll tell you about…

-You can read my latest journal entries below; but you can also have DNA Testing Update delivered directly to your computer.
+Most of my posts are deliberately brief.
+You can read my latest posts below; but you can also have DNA Testing Update delivered directly to your computer.

 How do I subscribe to DNA Testing Update?

 You don't even need an email address.
 It's easy to set up an RSS feed using the buttons at the bottom of the column on the left.
 If you're not familiar with RSS, click on the question mark above the RSS graphic to learn everything you need to know.